PlanchaCorp/UnityRunbook/Features/Input.md

 It already has some controls set up.
 This is where you should add new controls.

+> If you create your own control scheme, don't forget to add the proper devices

 ---

 Now within a MonoBehaviour attached to the same GameObject, you can implement a method named **OnMove**, or **OnYourAction** with any action you created in the previous window.